chrisbo246/memoriser/_posts/fr-en/2017-01-22-expressions.md

 ## Début de phrase

-Tout d'abord ...
+tout d'abord
-: Formost ...
+: formost

-Avant toute chose ...
+avant toute chose
-: First of all ...
+: first of all

-A première vue ...
+a première vue
-: At first grance ...
+: at first grance

-Au premier abord ...
+au premier abord
-: At first ...
+: at first

-Indépendamment de ...
+indépendamment de
-: Regardless of ...
+: regardless of

-Au fait, ...
+au fait
-: By the way, ...
+: by the way

-Toutes blagues mises à part, ...
+toutes blagues mises à part
-: All jokes aside, ...
+: all jokes aside

-L'un dans l'autre, ...
+l'un dans l'autre
-: All in all, ...
+: all in all

-Encore un autre ...
+encore un autre
-: Yet another ...
+: yet another

-En bref ...
+en bref
-: At a glance ...
+: at a glance

-En ce qui concerne ...
+en ce qui concerne
-: When it comes to ...
+: when it comes to

-Il était une fois ...
+il était une fois
-: Once upon a time ...
+: once upon a time

 ## Fin de phrase

-..., et ainsi de suite.
+Et ainsi de suite.
-: ..., and so on, and so forth.
+: And so on, and so forth.

 ## Questions